gtkachyk/File-Management-System/README.md

 2. Soft: Only shortcuts to custom directories and special case default directories are permitted.

 ## Default Directories
-Default directories are any directories that are children of an instance container directory and are not custom directories.
+Default directories are any directories that are children of an instance container directory and are not custom directories.<br>
-It is important to identify these, as default directories form an integral part of many user's organization strategy, which needs to be accounted for.
+It is important to identify these, as default directories form an integral part of many user's organization strategy, which needs to be accounted for.<br>
-Some of the more important default directories include Documents, Music, Pictures, and Videos.
+Some of the more important default directories include Documents, Music, Pictures, and Videos.<br>
 As part of the instance creation process, users identify important default directories and move their user controlled files out into custom directories that serve the same function, but cannot be written to by programs.

 ### Special Cases
-The Desktop and Downloads folders are special cases because while programs do write to them, they do so in very predicable ways.
+The Desktop and Downloads folders are special cases because while programs do write to them, they do so in very predicable ways.<br>
 This makes it easy for users to organize these folders however they want.

 ## Devices